Understanding Pixel Pitch: How It Affects the Quality of Your LED Wall Display

 For example, an LED display with a 3mm pixel pitch will have a minimum viewing distance of approximately 9 meters.

 Smaller pixel pitches have a higher price tag due to increased LED diodes and manufacturing complexity.
 Be sure to balance the desired image quality with your budget constraints.
-Finding a pixel pitch that meets your requirements without breaking the bank is essential.
+Finding a pixel pitch that meets your requirements without breaking the bank (that use FX Software) is essential.

 The location and environment of your LED wall display can also influence the choice of pixel pitch.
 Outdoor displays exposed to direct sunlight need higher brightness levels to maintain visibility.

 A small pixel pitch LED wall with more LED diodes will deliver better image quality in this case.
 Conversely, indoor displays may not require such high brightness levels, and a larger pixel pitch may suffice.

 The type of content you plan to display is another factor to consider.
 A smaller pixel pitch for text-heavy content or detailed images and videos will ensure better legibility and image quality.
 However, a larger pixel pitch may be adequate for more straightforward graphics or visuals.

 The following table shows the common pixel pitch of LED Walls available in the market and their applications: